DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-reference.rst

 .. code-block:: cpp

-  IF(25)          // If sensor on the CS pin 25 is activated, set a signal red, wait 10 seconds, then close a turnout.
+  IF(25)          // If sensor on the CS pin 25 is activated, set a signal red, wait 10 seconds, then close a turnout/point.
     RED(101)
     DELAY(10)
     CLOSE(200)